Sacraments of initiation

-The sacraments of initiation (also called the “mysteries of initiation”) are the three sacraments of Baptism, Confirmation, and Eucharist in Nicene Christianity.
-As such, they are distinguished from the sacraments of healing (Anointing of the sick and Sacrament of Penance) and from the sacraments of service (Marriage and Ordination).
+The sacraments of initiation (also called the "mysteries of initiation") are the three sacraments of baptism, confirmation, and eucharist (more specifically, the first communion) in Nicene Christianity.
+As such, they are distinguished from the sacraments of healing (anointing of the sick and sacrament of penance) and from the sacraments of service (marriage and ordination).

 Eastern and Western approaches

 In Eastern Christianity all three sacraments are usually administered at the same time, even in the case of infants.
 In the Latin Church and other Western denominations, the rite of infant baptism was developed for use with babies.
 In these traditions the Eucharist and Confirmation are postponed until the child achieves the age of self-awareness.
 Adults are normally baptized after enrollment as a catechumen, either formally, as in the Latin Church, or more informally, as in some Eastern Catholic Churches.
 In his apostolic constitution Divinae consortium naturae on the sacrament of Confirmation, Pope Paul VI declared: "The sharing in the divine nature given to men through the grace of Christ bears a certain likeness to the origin, development, and nourishing of natural life.
 The faithful are born anew by Baptism, strengthened by the sacrament of Confirmation, and receive in the Eucharist the food of eternal life."